soroushchehresa/awesome-coronavirus/README.md

 - [ncov201920](https://twitter.com/ncov201920) - Hello.
 I am new Coronavirus nCoV 2019/2020.
 I was born/made in Wuhan.
 I like airplanes, travel, food and all things viral.
 Follow me and I may not chase you.
 - [CoronaVirusFlu](https://twitter.com/CoronaVirusFlu) - Updates, News Reports, and Articles regarding the spread of the 2019 novel Coronavirus originating in Wuhan, China.
 Stay up to date on the spread of the virus.
-- [NCOVNEWS](https://twitter.com/NCOVNEWS) - Coronavirus ALERT⚠️ Follow us for CoronaVirus breaking news around the world.
+- [NCOVNEWS](https://twitter.com/NCOVNEWS) - Coronavirus ALERT Follow us for CoronaVirus breaking news around the world.
 - [BotCorona](https://twitter.com/BotCorona) - A bot that keeps track of the #CoronaVirus Data gets tweeted every 2 hours.
 - [CoronaVirusInfo](https://twitter.com/CoronaVirusInfo) - We're here to help you with any info concerning #2019nCoV (Coronavirus).
 - [PneumoniaWuhan](https://twitter.com/PneumoniaWuhan) - News headlines about the Wuhan origin Coronavirus from journals, media, experts and researchers.
 Updated frequently.
 A Unique Resource - Curated by Dave Roberts.